-The Index of Biological Integrity, or IBI, is a scoring system used to measure strong responses to human disturbance,
+Index of Biological Integrity, or IBI, is a scoring system used to measure strong responses to human disturbance, or pollution,

-The Minnesota Pollution Control Agency selected a variety of metrics or measurements for us to use.
-The metrics
+The Minnesota Pollution Control Agency selected a variety of metrics (measurements)

-of the metric, each is awarded a score of one, three, or five.
-The scores for each metric are then combined to calculate
+metric, each is awarded a score of one, three or five.
+The scores for each metric are combined to calculate a total

-The IBI score is then converted to an overall rating to give the wetland a qualitative description we can all understand
+is then converted to an overall rating to give the wetland a qualitative description (poor, moderate, excellent).
+A wetland

 described as poor has a minimal variety of organisms and a large number of them would likely not be sensitive